AI-ffinity/nmr_tutorials/Non_Uniform_Sampling/NMRPipe/hmsIST_no_pipe.md

+---
+title: "NUS with hmsIST scripts - not using the implementation built into NMRPipe"
+layout: default
+---

 # NUS with hmsIST scripts - not using the implementation built into NMRPipe

 The problem with IST in NMRPipe is that it generates a few VERY LARGE files in the process.
 While those can be deleted after successful reconstruction, it may become a big problem in the long run.